swiftlang/swift-java/USER_GUIDE.md

 }
 ```

-As with the previous `JavaProbablyPrime` sample, the `JavaSieve` target in `Package.swift` should depend on the `swift-java` package modules (`JavaKit`) and apply the `Java2Swift` plugin.
+As with the previous `JavaProbablyPrime` sample, the `JavaSieve` target in `Package.swift` should depend on the `swift-java` package modules (`JavaKit`) and apply the `swift-java` plugin.
 This makes all of the Java classes found in the Jar file available to Swift within the `JavaSieve` target.

 If you inspect the build output, there are a number of warnings that look like this: